 5.Carry Out Regular Updates To Your DNS servers

 Apart from choosing the right CMS and hosting provider for your security needs, you should also carry out regular updates to your DNS servers.
 The latest version of the server is always the best.
 Regardless of the server you are using, make sure that you carry out the update once it is ready and verified.
 The latest updates usually come with security patches and fixes that help to mitigate DNS poisoning attacks.
 Updates can also come with new or improved security standards such as HSTS and DNSSEC that can be of the essence in protecting against DNS attacks.

 6.Audit The DNS Zones

 Reviewing your DNS zones is a critical measure that can help mitigate DNS poisoning attacks.
-With time, the test domain names and subdomains become old and out-dated.
-The domain names and subdomain can then run on out-dated software that is vulnerable to DNS poisoning attacks.
+With time, the test domain names and subdomains become old and outdated.
+The domain names and subdomains can then run on outdated software that is vulnerable to DNS poisoning attacks.
 These can be avenues for exploitation.
 This is why you have to monitor all the DNS zones including the old ones.
 You should also monitor all records and IPs.
 You can use a tool to do so.
 The tool will help you capture and notice the possible vulnerabilities and prevent an attack before it can occur.

-The final measure that we suggest is the use of a multiple step authentication for your DNS server provider.
+The final measure that we suggest is the use of a multiple-step authentication for your DNS server provider.
 Most importantly, use the Google authenticator which has proved to be more secure.